 One of the cool parts of being a family law attorney with the Law Office of Bryan Fagan is that there is never a dull moment.
-There are always unique people with unique circumstances who walk through our door with questions about their lives and their families.
+There are always unique people with unique circumstances who walk through our door with questions about their lives and families.

 Like Texas, many other states lay out a specific percentage of a non-custodial parent's income to pay in child support to the custodial parent.
-Texas has it that for one child, a non-custodial parent should pay 20% of their net monthly resources towards the support of that child.
+Texas has it that for one child, a non-custodial parent should pay 20% of their net monthly resources towards the help of that child.
 For two children, 25% would go towards child support.
 The percentages increase by increments of 5% until you reach five or more kids topping out at 40%.
 In this way, courts have a straightforward mechanism to be put into action for determining child support in most cases.
 It has become so predictable that the guideline levels of support will be implemented that most attorneys and clients don't bat an eye when the issue of paying guideline support is raised.

-Recently, a potential client presented a scenario where he and his wife were divorced in a state other than Texas, and after the divorce the man's ex-wife and children had moved to Texas.
-The state that the children and ex-wife had previously lived in was a higher than average cost of living state and our potential client was ordered to pay child support that is above and beyond the "guideline" levels of support for that state.
+Recently, a potential client presented a scenario where he and his wife were divorced in a state other than Texas, and after the divorce, the man's ex-wife and children had moved to Texas.
+The state that the children and ex-wife had previously lived in was a higher than average cost of living state, and our potential client was ordered to pay child support that is above and beyond the "guideline" levels of support for that state.

-Based on the needs of that child, their current circumstances, the ability of their parents to provide the necessities of life and any medical/social/educational needs of that child, an amount of child support will be ordered.
-Whether the parties to the divorce agreed in mediation to that level of child support or a judge ordered that the amount be paid after a trial, the fact is that the current child support order for this man obligates him to pay an above guidelines level of support.
+Based on the needs of that child, their current circumstances, the ability of their parents to provide the necessities of life, and any medical/social/educational needs of that child, an amount of child support will be ordered.
+Whether the parties to the divorce agreed in mediation to that level of child support or a judge ordered that the amount be paid after a trial, the fact is that the current child support order obligates him to pay an above guidelines level of support.

 Where does the Law Office of Bryan Fagan come into play?

 Here is where our office becomes relevant to the discussion.
 This gentleman contacted us about representing him in a child support modification case.
 His thoughts on the matter center around the reduced level of expenses that his ex-wife is responsible for now that his children live in the Great State of Texas.
-Having moved from another state whose cost of living is much higher than Texas, our potential client wanted to see what a judge would consider as far as reducing the above guidelines level of child support.
-Is there a basis in prior court cases to argue that an out of state child support order can be modified to see a reduction in the child support obligation based on circumstances like this?
+Having moved from another state whose cost of living is much higher than Texas, our potential client wanted to see what a judge would consider reducing the above guidelines level of child support.
+Is there a basis in prior court cases to argue that an out-of-state child support order can be modified to see a reduction in the child support obligation based on circumstances like this?

 Today's blog post from the Law Office of Bryan Fagan will seek to answer that question.
 As I see it, there are two parts to this discussion that we have to tackle.
-The first is whether or not a Texas Court has the jurisdiction to modify an out of state child support order.
+The first is whether or not a Texas Court has the jurisdiction to modify an out-of-state child support order.
 The second is what basis in the law would a family court judge have to reduce the above guidelines level of child support when there has been a change in the cost of living associated with raising children.

-When does a Texas court gain the jurisdiction to modify an out of state child support order?
+When does a Texas court gain the jurisdiction to modify an out-of-state child support order?

 What have Texas courts stated about subject matter like this?

-Can a Texas court grant a reduction in the child support obligation of a parent under an out of state order?
+Can a Texas court grant a reduction in the child support obligation of a parent under an out-of-state order?

 Here is the question that our potential client is interested in knowing the answer to.
 He wanted to find out what facts and circumstances would need to be in play that could lead to a court in Texas reducing his above guidelines level of child support that he is currently obligated to pay.

-Cost in living expenses has been a factor alleged by prior parties seeking child support modifications
+Cost in living expenses has been a factor alleged by prior parties seeking child support modifications.

 In the case, In the Interest of C.C.J. and C.M.J, Minor Children, 244 S.W.3d 911 (2008), the court went over a good analysis when that has to be shown to a court to justify a modification:

-To determine whether there has been a material and substantial change in circumstances, the trial court must examine and compare the circumstances of the parents and any minor children at the time of the initial order with the circumstances existing at the time modification is sought.
+To determine whether there has been a material and substantial change in circumstances, the trial court must examine and compare the events of the parents and any minor children at the time of the initial order with the circumstances existing at the time modification is sought.
 London v.
 London, 192 S.W.3d at 15.

-In that case, the parent who was attempting to modify the prior court order was the mother.
+In that case, the parent who was attempting to modify the prior court order was the Mother.
 She was arguing for an increase in the level of child support based on a material and substantial change in the circumstances of her and her children.
 Her expenses, she attempted to argue, had increased dramatically in recent years, while the income of her ex-husband had increased.
-The evidence she presented, the court determined was insufficient to justify an increase in child support.
+The evidence she presented, the court determined, was insufficient to justify an increase in child support.
 Here is what the appellate court determined:

-Here, without both historical and current evidence of the financial circumstances of Mother and the children, the trial court had nothing to compare.
+Here, without both historical and current evidence of the financial circumstances of the Mother and the children, the trial court had nothing to compare.
 See id.
 Because there is no evidence in the record of the financial circumstances of Mother or the children at the time of the entry of the divorce decree, we conclude the trial court's finding of "a substantial and material change of circumstances since the rendition of the prior order" is not supported by the record.
 Accordingly, we conclude the trial court abused its discretion in increasing Father's monthly child support obligation.

 What does the Texas Family Code have to say about a decrease in the needs of a child about child support?